MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ## Disconnected or a partially connected scenario

 If Azure Stack is in a disconnected mode and without internet connectivity, you use PowerShell and the *marketplace syndication tool* to download the marketplace items to a machine with internet connectivity.
 You then transfer the items to your Azure Stack environment.
-In a disconnected environment, you cannot download marketplace items by using the Azure Stack portal.
+In a disconnected environment, you can't download marketplace items by using the Azure Stack portal.

 The marketplace syndication tool can also be used in a connected scenario.

 There are two parts to this scenario:

 - **Part 1:** Download from Azure Marketplace.
-On the computer with internet access you configure PowerShell, download the syndication tool, and then download items from the Azure Marketplace.
+On the computer with internet access you configure PowerShell, download the syndication tool, and then download items from Azure Marketplace.
-- **Part 2:** Upload and publish to the Azure Stack Marketplace.
-You move the files you downloaded to your Azure Stack environment, import them to Azure Stack, and then publish them to the Azure Stack Marketplace.
+- **Part 2:** Upload and publish to Azure Stack Marketplace.
+You move the files you downloaded to your Azure Stack environment, import them to Azure Stack, and then publish them to Azure Stack Marketplace.

 ### Prerequisites